FranckMauconduit/MRI-ICE-snippets/IceExtendedFunctor/README.md

 The class 'sendPars' is used in conjunction with sendData2NextFunctor() method.
 It will basically send the IceAs data to next functor.
 Several parameters can be easily set using the following methods of sendPars class:
-- change the ICE format type                    setIceFormat(...)
+- setIceFormat(...): change the ICE format type
-- add a comment in Miniheader (DICOM comment)   setComment(...)
+- setComment(...): add a comment in Miniheader (DICOM comment)
-- change the lookup table                       setLUTFile(...)
+- setLUTFile(...): change the lookup table
-- scale the data before sending                 setScale(...)
+- setScale(...): scale the data before sending
-- change dicom type to module or phase          setDicomImaType(...)
+- setDicomImaType(...): change dicom type to module or phase
-- append a string to the series name            setSuffix(...)
+- setSuffix(...): append a string to the series name

 The class 'storePars' is used in conjunction with storeImageInPARC() / retrieveImageFromPARC().
 It can save/retrieve IceAs objects as well as Miniheader objects.
 The 'storePars' class helps to configure the save/retrieve actions using the following methods:
-- use a prefix to build the "key"           setPrefix(...)
+- setPrefix(...): use a prefix to build the "key"
-- change the data type before saving        setIceFormat(...)
+- setIceFormat(...): change the data type before saving
-- extract mod or phase from complex data    setExtractMode(...)
+- setExtractMode(...): extract mod or phase from complex data
-- save data in PARC (m_env->Add())          saveInPARC(...)
+- saveInPARC(...): save data in PARC (m_env->Add())
-- save data in PDS (m_pPDS->Add())          saveInPDS(...)
+- saveInPDS(...): save data in PDS (m_pPDS->Add())
-- set the lifetime for sharing between scans for instance setLifeTime(...)
+- setLifeTime(...): set the lifetime for sharing between scans for instance